Bdowdle4/datafun-06-eda/README.md

 CC6.2: Choose a Data Source

->I chose the palmerpenguins dataset.
+>I chose the palmerpenguins dataset since it is a built in library for python.
 The UCI Machine Learning Repository said it has no missing data values.
 >
 >![dataset image](https://allisonhorst.github.io/palmerpenguins/reference/figures/lter_penguins.png)
 >“Artwork by @allison_horst”